-Dr. Shoss conducts research in the areas of work stress, counterproductive work behavior, job insecurity, adaptability, and interpersonal interactions at work.
+Dr. Shoss conducts research in the areas of work stress, counterproductive work behavior, job insecurity, and adaptability.
 She is particularly interested in the impact of economic conditions and the changing nature of work on employee well-being and behavior.
 She directs the Work Stress in Context Lab (WSC Lab, pronounced “Whisk” to reflect the ever-changing nature of work and organizations), which takes a contextual perspective towards understanding employee well-being and behavior.
+Dr. Shoss is also PI and Director of the Targeted Research Training Program, which is supported by the National Institute for Occupational Safety and Health and aims to train the next generation of occupational health professionals to address workplace health and safety.
+Her research appears in the field’s leading journals, including Journal of Applied Psychology, Journal of Management, and Journal of Occupational Health Psychology.
+She has received over $2.5 million in funding from the National Science Foundation, National Institute for Occupational Safety and Health, Army Research Institute, and Department of Defense.

 In the News